Saturday, September 16, 2023

 Passion is the Source of our most beautiful, inherited memories and desire.
 A passionate person has an inherent thrust of happines endorsed, in the things he loves to do, doing it solely not for reason but for the voice of his heart.

 It is difficult to reason out why someone would spend his entire saving in purchasing a camera and wander in absolute isolation to capture some beautiful moments of life rather then socialising with friends over beer.
-And when someone looks for a answer , he is told 'there are passions which are more intoxicating than alcohol !!'
+And when someone looks for an answer , he is told 'there are passions which are more intoxicating than alcohol !!'
 Ahhhh .... and everyone thinks ...
 What a fool to resort to this kind of answer ?

 None the less, I have had a fair share of being foolish and while in most cases, it fades away with time, some remain to intoxicate me for life.
 To be true to myself, When i look back, there is not a single trace of doubt, that the most beautiful moments and memories of my life have been enveloped during these passionate moments.